There are a lot of F words, especially in the world of finance. Fiduciary, Finance, Financial Advisor, etc. But none of those are my favorite F word.

 In case you didn’t know, I’m one of the people who gives advice about money.
 I’d love to help you think about your finances, plus I am approachable and super fun to talk to.
 Even if you have no idea what you’re doing, I can help provide some clarity on what you need to start looking at, and I’ll straight up tell you if I can’t help you or if what you need is simple enough that you can do it on your own.
 If you’re interested, you can learn more about me here or hit me up at my email: jill.carr@stephenswmg.com.

-Any opinions are those of Jill Carr and not necessarily those of RJFS or Raymond James.
-The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+SWMG is neither a law firm nor a certified public accounting firm and no portion of this article’s content should be construed as legal or accounting advice.
+A copy of SWMG’s current written disclosure Brochure discussing our advisory services and fees is available for review upon request.
 Links are being provided for information purposes only.
-Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
-Raymond James is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.
+SWMG is not affiliated with and does not endorse, authorize, or sponsor any of the listed websites or their respective sponsors.
+SWMG is not responsible for the content of any website.
+Or the collection or use of information regarding any website’s users and/or members.
+Important Disclosure.